The Ultimate Walt Disney World Bucket List

 I keep trying and honestly, I suck at these types of attractions.
 Hopefully this year I will be able to get it done!

-16 – Explore Pandora at night.
+16 – Explore Pandora at Night

 It is so beautiful in the day, I know it has to be spectacular at night based on some of the videos I’ve seen online.
-COMPLETED.

 18 – Do all four Walt Disney World theme parks in one day.